mbl-matthews/TidyUpper/README.md

 To add a new directory with file extenions simply give a key followed with a json object containing a ```path``` value with the path relative to watching directory and a ```filetype``` value with the file extensions comma seperated.

-If you want each folder to contain a subfolder for each filetype in the directory with symlinks to each file with the corresponding filetypes simply set the option `sub_for_datatype` to true.
-If not simply set the option to any other value or delete the option from your `settings.ini`.

 Example:
 ```
 [folder]